Banja Luka: Government

-Banja Luka plays an important role on different levels of Bosnia and Herzegovina's government structures.
-Banja Luka is the centre of the government for the Municipality of Banja Luka.
 A number of entity and state institutions are seated in the city.
 The Government of Republika Srpska and its National Assembly are based in Banja Luka.
+In 2007, the Administrative Center of the Government of Republika Srpska was ceremonially opened in Banja Luka.

-The Bosnia and Herzegovina State Agencies based in the city include the Indirect Taxation Authority, the Deposit Insurance Agency as well as a branch of the Central Bank of Bosnia and Herzegovina (formerly the National Bank of Republika Srpska).
-Austria, Croatia, France, Germany, Serbia, the United Kingdom and the United States maintain diplomatic representation through consulates-general in Banja Luka.
+The Bosnia and Herzegovina State Agencies based in the city include the Indirect Taxation Authority, the Deposit Insurance Agency, as well as a branch of the Central Bank of Bosnia and Herzegovina (formerly the National Bank of Republika Srpska).
+Austria, Croatia, France, Germany, Serbia, the United Kingdom, and the United States maintain diplomatic representation through consulates-general in Banja Luka.

 As of 2021, the mayor of the city is Draško Stanivuković of the Party of Democratic Progress, who was elected in 2020.